howardroark/pollinate/README.md

 it requires that its [generators](http://yeoman.io/authoring/)(templates) be built a lot like an application.
 It also requires the need to submit content to [NPM](https://www.npmjs.org/), rather than just living on GitHub.
-This is not always ideal for a fast pace of iteration.
+This is not always ideal for a fast pace of iteration and can limit the diversity of variations.

 #### What immediate benefits can this project offer today?